chidea/go_cors_cached_proxy/README.md

 ### Features
   - Gets news feed from [Google News](news.google.com) as RSS(XML) and converts it to JSON.
     - RSS filtering discards any description and images but headlines.
     - Additional string filtering to discard source company (in form of `Headline - Company`) if needed.
     - Interval based buffering which doesn't make burst of GETs to Google server to show news.
   - Ring buffer based updates.
 By default, google news feeds sends up to 10 newses at a time, and this server does so too.
+    - Ring buffer always keeps recent news to be first of list by back and forth mechanisms.
   - CORS header is added to let client request from Cross-Origin.
 Useful when you use local webpage in some kiosk.

 ## How to use